nccshecodes/react-graphql/readme.md

 #### [NProgress](https://github.com/rstacruz/nprogress)

 This adds a visual effect to show the user that something is 'happening' when a link is clicked.
-The intention being that this is useful feedback for the user if the connection is slow for whatever reason.
+The intention being that this is useful feedback for the user if their connection is slow.
 It works by hooking into Router events.
 Take a look at `_app.js` to see implementation.

 ### Back End